call-n/bulans_realestate/README.md

 ## This is a Next and react based app as you saw in the title.

 And its delpoyed on [Vercel](https://bulans-realestate-9ratvv80g-call-n.vercel.app/)

+- It doesnt work atm cuz i fked up with the api key:)